UPDATE : February 15, 2026 - 07:41

-UA new blow to the economic and financial network of the Camorra.
-Today, the State Police and the Guardia di Finanza, coordinated by the European Public Prosecutor's Office (EPPO) and the magistrates of the Milan and Palermo offices, carried out ten arrests in a major operation against a transnational criminal organization specialized in laundering and reinvesting large amounts of illicit proceeds.
+A new blow to the economic and financial network of the Camorra.
+Today, the State Police and the Guardia di Finanza, coordinated by the European Public Prosecutor's Office (EPPO) and the magistrates of the offices of Milan and Palermo, carried out ten arrests in the context of a major operation against a transnational criminal organization specialized in laundering and reinvesting large amounts of illicit proceeds.

 The investigation, called “Moby-Dick 2”, is the direct follow-up to the blitz that in November 2024 had already led to the arrest of 47 people and the seizure of assets worth over 650 million euros, dismantling a complex system of intra-Community VAT fraud involving businesses and banking channels throughout Europe and in several non-EU countries such as Switzerland, Singapore and the United Arab Emirates.